carlito/privatradio-customization/README.md

-This Plugin adds some customization to Privatradio sites.
+This WordPress Plugin adds some customization to Privatradio sites.